If you’re in the process of choosing an online bookie, it’s quite likely that you’ll have considered bet365. So if you’re wondering how to…

 An each way bet is traditionally used in horse racing, but it can also be used in greyhound racing, football, golf or tennis.
 We’ll look at how it works with these sports in more detail later.

-When you bet each way, your stake is split into two equal parts and you are actually placing two separate bets.
+When you bet each way, your total stake is split into two equal parts and you are actually placing two separate wagers in one bet.
 This happens automatically when you tick “E/W” on your betslip.
 One half of your stake is used to back your selection to win.
 The other half is used to back your selection to place.

-If your selection wins, then both of these bets also win, meaning you get the maximum possible return.
-If your selection places, then the win part of your bet loses, but the place part wins.
+If your selection wins, then both of these individual wagers win, meaning you get the maximum possible return.
+If your selection places, then the win part of your stake loses, but the place part wins.
 Depending on the odds, this means that you can potentially still make a decent profit even if your selection isn’t actually the winner.

 We’ve picked a race at Newton Abbot and decided to back a horse called Thundering Home.
 In this case, there’s no particular reason for choosing this horse other than the fact that, with a name like that, we’re expecting it to win!